GitHub pull requests have been the central part of my teams' workflows for more than 10 years.

 It runs some cleanup and moves me back to

-git checkout master git fetch origin git merge --ff-only origin/master git branch -D "$branch" git remote prune origin
+git checkout main git fetch origin git merge --ff-only origin/main git branch -D "$branch" git remote prune origin

 I move the card to the "Integrating" column.
 This state is for the time period when web apps are continuously delivered to a staging environment, mobile apps are continuously delivered as ad-hoc builds, and team members are acceptance testing.